 Vinegars, natural oils, and even athlete’s foot spray are among the remedies that have been claimed to treat an itchy and dry scalp.
 But there is no evidence to support these remedies.

-Eucerin DermoCapillaire CALMING UREA SHAMPOO and Eucerin DermoCapillaire CALMING UREA SCALP TREATMENT have been proven to soothe and relieve scalp itching and dryness while giving your hair softness and a healthy shine.
+Eucerin DermoCapillaire CALMING UREA SHAMPOO and Eucerin DermoCapillaire CALMING UREA SCALP LEAVE ON TREATMENT have been proven to soothe and relieve scalp itching and dryness while giving your hair softness and a healthy shine.
 Learn more about the shampoo or scalp treatment.

 You’re frequently scratching your scalp: Some people have even reported scratching in their sleep.